VE2DX/FlexRadio-AETHERSDR-Advanced-USB-Relay--Integration/README.md

 This project is for an advanced evolution in **AETHERSDR** of the USB relay interface, and adds SO2R and SDI(c) support.
 It will be submitted to the **AETHERSDR team**.

-If FlexRadio is interested in the principles stated in this document, they must contact the author for authorization to implement them in their hardware, firmware, and/or software.

 While the **FlexRadio** integration of the 8-bit USB Relay PCB offers a great, low-cost, simple interface for integrating antenna and other automated controls, it lacks some badly needed improvements and flexibility.
 Among those;

 #### - The possibility to assign multiple bands or frequency ranges to a single relay output to address multiband antennas like a common 80/40 dipole or the very common tribander yagi.